Milano, 1926 - 1981

 He was born in 1926 in Milan, where he also attended Brera Academy and the school of Piccolo Teatro.

 At the beginning of his career, Agnetti was strongly influenced by the art informel movement that was rising in Europe.
-Towards the end of the 1950s, Agnetti ceased painting and started collaborating as a critic with Azimuth, a magazine founded by Manzoni and Castellani which was dedicated to track the developments of the avant-guards.
+Towards the end of the 1950s, Agnetti ceased painting and started collaborating as a critic with "Azimuth", a magazine founded by Piero Manzoni and Enrico Castellani which was dedicated to track the developments of the avant-guards.

 From 1962 to 1967, Agnetti moved to Argentina, where he started working with electronic automation.
 During these years, Agnetti rejected painting as a form of expression and dedicated himself to a fruitful writing phase.
 After various journeys in Arabia, Scandinavia and America, Agnetti went back to Milan where he resumed his artistic career.